 MLB Betting Trends

-The Diamondbacks are 10-3 in their last 13 home games versus the Padres.
+The Diamondbacks are 5-1 in their last six games when playing the second game of a series.